 - An informal discussion of the thesis project may continue over a meal.

 - If the panel has awarded Honors but the mechanics of the thesis are not approved, the student corrects the mechanical errors.
 The advisor examines the corrected copy of the thesis and determines its acceptability.
-Once the mechanics are acceptable to the advisor, the candidate uploads a corrected copy of the thesis to SCARAB, and delivers the Thesis Correction Form, signed by the advisor, to Nancy LePage, Project Specialist, Academic Services, 7 Lane Hall.
-The deadline for both the final uploading and delivery of the form is 3 p.m. on Friday, May 3, 2013
+Once the mechanics are acceptable to the advisor, the candidate uploads a corrected copy of the thesis to SCARAB, and the advisor submits the Thesis Correction Form via the honors website.
+The deadline for both the final uploading and delivery of the form is 3 p.m. on the date listed on the Honors Timeline Checklist.